 The Fair Use Minefield

 Fair use is a doctrine in law by which one can make reasonable use of copyrighted content controlled by other rights-holders in one’s own work.
 For example, one might review a book and quote a short passage as part of the review.
-Yet while the language in the law seems simple and clear, the fair use doctrine is a minefield of trouble without any bright lines to warn of the dangers.
+While the language in the law seems simple enough, the fair use doctrine is a minefield of trouble without any bright lines to warn of the dangers.

 The Law and The Decider